 How to Pick the Perfect Event Invitations

 - What color do I want to lead with?
-Whether you use cream, white, navy or something else for the blank space, you’ll need a prominent accent color that should coordinate with your event.
+Whether you use a neutral like cream, white, navy, or something bolder for the blank space, you’ll need a prominent accent color that should coordinate with your event.
 Think of this color as your invitation theme, since it’ll stand out more than illustrations or font.

 - What size do I want to pay to have mailed?
 The height and width dimensions of the envelope are important, but so is the thickness.
 If you have high-quality cardstock invites, RSVP cards, and two envelopes (plus the envelope you put all those in) you might not be able to send via first-class postage.
 Ribbons and 3D accents add to the weight, as well.
 Ask your invitation shop how your choices will affect the final size and postage price.

-There are more than enough paper choices these days.
-Will you go with matte, cotton, linen, something handmade, or even recycled paper embedded with seeds?
-This is where samples come in handy.
-Ask to see versions of your invite in the three elements mentioned above, and get a feel for what you think looks best.
+There are more than enough paper choices these days that will accommodate any budget.
+From the most common card & cover stock to more expensive options like cotton fiber and acrylic - there are many you can choose from.
+You may even want to play with negative space and consider Glassine or clear vellum paper.
+Be sure to ask to see samples and versions of your invite in elements mentioned above, and get a feel for what you think looks best.
 Reputable invitation shops should have a good variety on hand to assist in your decision.

 While it may seem that this should be the first consideration, those who are too attuned to the budget may miss out on some modest-priced designed choices that offer incredible value.
 By getting the color, shape, paper, and size out of the way, you should have a good idea of what each invite will cost.
 If it's too high, ask about downsizing just one of the settled-upon options.
 (Move your paper thickness down a notch, for example.)
 There should be a subtle shift in one of these that can get you to your proper price.